GuardianRG/erebus/README.md

 reverse engineering for linux

 #### short build guide
-As libraries you need gtk.
+You need gtkmm, boost dev packages.
-To build this project you need the headerfiles for gtkmm.
+You need the gtk libraries.

-You need make,cmake
+You need make,cmake programs.

-If you have the packages installed, navigate to the directory where you want to build erebus and type:
+If you have everything installed, navigate to the directory where you want to build erebus and type:
 ```
 git clone https://github.com/SuppenGeist/erebus
 cd erebus